George Newson

-George Newson (born 27 July 1932) is an English composer and pianist who made some important contributions to British electronic and avant garde music during the 1960s and 1970s and has subsequently composed large and small-scale works in many musical forms and styles, from songs and chamber music to choral works and opera.
-As a photographer, Newson has taken portraits of many of his composer contemporaries.
+George Newson (27 July 1932 – 8 March 2024) was an English composer and pianist who made important contributions to British electronic and avant garde music during the 1960s and 1970s.
+He subsequently composed large and small-scale works in many musical forms and styles, from songs and chamber music to choral works and opera.
+As a photographer, Newson took portraits of many of his composer contemporaries.

-Music career
+Education

-Born in Shadwell, East London, Newson began studying piano at the age of 14 when he won a scholarship to the Blackheath Conservatoire of Music.
-He started to play in modern jazz bands and to compose, while continuing his studies part time at Morley College with Peter Racine Fricker and Iain Hamilton.
+Born in Shadwell, East London, Newson began studying piano at the age of 14 when he won a scholarship to the Blackheath Conservatoire of Music (1947–9).
+He started to play in modern jazz bands and to compose, while continuing his studies part time at Morley College (1950–53) with Peter Racine Fricker and Iain Hamilton.
 His first publicly performed work was the Octet for wind of 1951, which shows the influence of the modern jazz bands the composer was playing with at the time.

-In 1955 he won a further scholarship to the Royal Academy of Music under Alan Bush and Howard Ferguson, where he also made contact with contemporaries such as Harrison Birtwistle and Hugh Wood.
-In post-graduate studies at Dartington and Darmstadt in the late 1950s he came into contact with more radical figures, such as Elliott Carter, Luciano Berio, Bruno Maderna and Luigi Nono.
-From 1959 he worked as a music teacher at Twickenham Technical College and Peckham Manor School.
+In 1955, he won a further scholarship to the Royal Academy of Music under Alan Bush and Howard Ferguson, where he also made contact with contemporaries such as Harrison Birtwistle and Hugh Wood.
+In post-graduate studies at Dartington and Darmstadt in the late 1950s he was influenced by radical figures such as Elliott Carter, Luciano Berio, Bruno Maderna and Luigi Nono.
+From 1959 he worked as a music teacher in London, at Twickenham Technical College and Peckham Manor School.